tejasm6069-afk/Parkinson-s-ML/README.md

 # Parkinson-s-ML
-A parkinson'd diseases prediction using voice
+A parkinson's diseases prediction using voice